Lavington, New South Wales: Sport

 There are many sporting groups in Lavington including ones for soccer, Australian rules football, cricket, netball, softball, water polo, swimming and tennis.
 There is a BMX and skate park.

 Melrose FC and Albury United SC are soccer clubs who compete in the Albury Wodonga Football Association.
 They are one of six soccer teams located in Albury.

 The Nail Can Hill Run is an annual fun run that has been going for around 30 years.
 The event is usually held in early May and covers a hilly cross-country course of 11.3 km starting at Lavington Panthers Club, following the ridge of hills west of Lavington, Glenroy and Albury, eventually finishing at riverside parkland in Albury.
 There is also a mountain bicycling race over the same course run on the same day.

 The Lavington Sports Ground, located in the suburb's west, is the Albury-Wodonga region's prominent sporting venue.
-In addition to being the home ground of the Lavington Panthers (formerly Blues) Australian rules football club who play in the Ovens & Murray Football League, it has hosted many AFL practice matches, the England v Zimbabwe fixture in the 1992 Cricket World Cup, New South Wales v England Tour Match (cricket) in 1990, one Sheffield Shield match between NSW and Victoria in 1989, and a couple of Australian Rugby League preseason grand finals during the mid-1990s, as well as other preseason games for the ARL and NRL competitions.
+In addition to being the home ground of the Lavington Panthers (formerly Blues) Australian rules football club who play in the Ovens & Murray Football League.
+When Lavington joined the Ovens & Murray Football League from the Hume Football League in 1977, the newly formed East Lavington Football Club was established and played in the Hume Football League from 1977 until 1997.

+The Lavington Sports Ground has hosted many AFL practice matches, the England v Zimbabwe fixture in the 1992 Cricket World Cup, New South Wales v England Tour Match (cricket) in 1990, one Sheffield Shield match between NSW and Victoria in 1989, and a couple of Australian Rugby League preseason grand finals during the mid-1990s, as well as other preseason games for the ARL and NRL competitions.
 Up until the 1980s, the Lavington Sports Carnival, incorporating the Lavington Gift, was staged at the ground.

 The John Woodman Memorial Cycling Classic finish each year in front of the Lavington Hall, Urana Road.

-Residents
+Demographics

 At the 2021 Census, the population of Lavington was 13,073, a decrease from 14,274 in 1996.